chuan-su/emacs.d/README.md

     $ emacsclient -e '(kill-emacs)'

+I also added an alias in my .bashrc

+    alias ek="emacsclient -e '(kill-emacs)'"

 This will shutdown the daemon immediately with out prompting or saving files

 ### Customized Keymap